 Vaseline, a brand-name form of petroleum jelly, can moisturize dry skin all over the body, including the eyelids.
+As such, for most people, Vaseline can be safe and effective for dry eyelids.

 Petroleum jelly is a thick jelly that creates a moisture barrier, helping to trap moisture in the skin and protect the skin from the elements.
 Unless a person has an allergy or finds petroleum jelly uncomfortable, it is safe to use Vaseline on the eyelids.